johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

      * Right click on the **nginx-1.1.11.zip** file, and click **Extract All...**
      * Click **Browse...** and navigate to **C:/** then click **OK**
      * Click **Extract**
-2. Stop Internet Information Services (IIS)
+2. Stop Internet Information Services (IIS) - if you have it installed
      * Click **Start** then search for **IIS**
      * Open the **IIS Manager** and click **Stop** on the right hand side under **Manage Server**
 3. Copy Source Files into Nginx Configuration Directory